-Educational exhibits/display(s) describing your 4-H project work done in areas of Renewable Energy (solar, wind, geothermal, bio fuels, hydro-electric); Energy Conservation (home, school, community); Tracking (or studying) Climate Change; Activities/Studies related to managing "Carbon Footprints" in environment.
-Exhibits may consist of stationary or working models, posters, photo story/display or electronic media.
-Electronic media must be submitted on a storage device like a CD or flash drive.
-Information must be included on media to indicate method of viewing entry.
-A short description of what was undertaken in the project, your experience and what you learned through project must be included.
-This can be included in the entry itself or on the entry card.
-Note: some energy exhibits may fit in other classes - select only one class to enter your exhibit.
-A. Renewable and Sustainable Energy B. Climate Change
+- Educational Exhibits/displays: describing your project work in the areas of: - Renewable Energy (solar, wind, geothermal, bio fuels, hydro-electric - Energy Conservation (home, community, or school) - Tracking (or studying) Climate Change - Activities/Studies related to managing "Carbon Footprints" in the environment be submitted on a Storage device like a CD or flash drive.
+Information must be included media to indicate method of viewing the entry.